RoboMagus/DockerDependencyDelay/README.md

 # Docker Depencency Delay

-A hacky Docker image that can be used to force a delayed startup on dependent containers.
+A hacky Docker image that hijacks dockers healthcheck and `depends_on` mechanism to delay startup of _other_ containers.
+This enables injection of dependencies on non-container related requirements, such as system uptime or file presence.

 ## Features